 Interested in renewable energy, energy conservation, and learning new or old skills to thrive locally?
 We are!
 The North Quabbin Garlic and Arts Festival is committed to strengthening our communities, and this means promoting energy self-reliance and education about how to reduce consumption and waste, use renewable forms of energy, and re-skill our lives to create a better future for.
 We have created a Portal to the Future to bring together all of these important trends.

-Be sure to read about the renewable energy talks that happen each day from 12:00-4:00 in the “energy tent”.
-This year many of the talks focus on growing, raising, or storing your own food with less of a carbon footprint.
+Be sure to read about the presentations that happen each day from 12:00-4:00 in the “energy tent”.
+This year’s presenters will cover green energy topics and ideas for gardening and farming, including urine-derived fertilizer.
 At left, Brian of North Quabbin Energy explains “winserts” – home-made window inserts.
 Conservation is first in the holy trinity of energy consciousness – conservation, efficiency, renewables.